rvieceli/expo/docs/pages/technical-specs/expo-updates-0.md

 A conformant client library MUST also send at least one of `accept: application/expo+json`, `accept: application/json`, or `accept: multipart/mixed` based on the supported response structures though SHOULD send `accept: application/expo+json, application/json, multipart/mixed`.
 A conformant client library MAY express preference using "q" parameters as specified in [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-5.3.1), which default to `1`.

+A conformant client library configured to perform [code signing](#code-signing) verification SHOULD also send a `expo-expects-signature` header to indicate that it expects the conformant server to include the `expo-signature` header in the manifest response. `expo-expects-signature` is an [Expo SFV](expo-sfv-0.md) dictionary which MAY contain any of the following key value pairs:
+* `sig` SHOULD contain the boolean `true` to indicate that it requires a conformant server to respond with the signature in the `sig` key.
+* `keyid` SHOULD contain the keyId of the public key the client will use to verify the signature
+* `alg` SHOULD contain the algorithm the client will use to verify the signature

 Example:
 ```
 accept: application/expo+json;q=0.9, application/json;q=0.8, multipart/mixed
 expo-platform: *
 expo-runtime-version: *
+expo-expects-signature: sig, keyid="root", alg="rsa-v1_5-sha256"
 ```

 ## Manifest Response